techlore/go-incognito/Scripts/Section 4/2_ Deskop Operating Systems.md

 Your digital world starts with booting up your computer into its operating system.
-Almost everything you do runs on top of an OS like Windows, MacOS, or Linux--making them extremely important in our quest towards privacy and security. \* show helmet \* It’s like wearing a super protective helmet on a bike without breaks.
+Almost everything you do runs on top of an OS like Windows, MacOS, or Linux--making them extremely important in our quest towards privacy and security. *(show helmet)* It’s like wearing a super protective helmet on a bike without breaks.

 We’ll dive off our bikes and explore this more after a quick message…

-[Promotional Spot]

 Now technically, operating systems run on top of a BIOS, on top of your hardware.
 This will all be discussed in section 5, we’re going from the top and